microbit-foundation/dev-docs/hardware/1-3-revision.md

 ## Getting Started With the micro:bit Hardware

-The micro:bit hardware is based on the ARM-mbed platform.
+The micro:bit hardware is based on the Arm-Mbed platform.
 It has an application processor with lots of on-chip perhipherals.
 Some off-chip peripherals are connected to this chip.
 There is an interface processor connected to the application processor,